5 Science-Backed Benefits of Reducing Salt and Sugar (WHO Guide)

 | Taste adaptation | Reduced exposure can improve sensitivity to natural flavors | NIH Nutrition Research | 2021 |

-1. Improvement in Heart Health of human:
+1. Improvement in Heart Health:

-Heart Health is Better.
 High salt and sugar in our diet is a significant factor in cardiovascular disease which kills more people around the world than anything else.
 Once your sodium level is too high, this means that the blood pressure rises putting extra stress on the heart to pump the blood and eventually damaging the blood vessels.
-It becomes much more likely for people to experience heart attack, stroke and heart failure as a result.
-High sugar in your diet can result in weight gain, problems with insulin and higher triglyceride levels, all signs that raise your risk of heart disease.

 Additionally, such a diet increases long-term inflammation that helps cause harm to the arteries.
 Less than a month of eating low salt and sugar can help lower your blood pressure, improve cholesterol and make your heart function more effectively.
 When you look long-term, following this can lower your risks of hypertension, arrhythmias and sudden heart attacks.